-She and Georgie MacDiarmid, both at UNE Discovery, climbed Tanzania's Mt Kilimanjaro to raise $10,697 for the School of Life Foundation, which educates more than 1000 students in Uganda.
+She and Georgie MacDiarmid, both at UNE Discovery, climbed Tanzania's Mt Kilimanjaro to raise $10,697 for the School for Life Foundation, which educates more than 1000 students in Uganda.

 "Going into the communities was very confronting at times, and 'Kili' was a challenge - but a very good challenge," Andréa said.

-The two New Englanders travelled to Tanzania on July 6, and spent five days scaling the nearly 6 km peak, with nine other tourists and 50 porters and guides.
+The two New Englanders travelled to Tanzania on July 6, and spent five days scaling the nearly 6 km peak, with nine other travellers and 50 porters and guides.

 They started at 2000 metres, and moved slowly to acclimatise, bantering with the guides in Swahili.
 "Polepole" ('slowly, slowly'), the guides told them: take one step at a time, so you don't get sick.

 At that height, the mountain is already an alpine desert; there is little water and less food, so scarcely anything grows.
 The party did, however, see a few beautiful birds, and Andréa was delighted to see a chameleon.
 And there was plenty of one species: the camps were full of mice, scavenging after the tourists who came through.